 Size control & shaping your plants.

-It happens far too often that Cannabis plants grow more vigourous than people expect, resulting most times in plants that do not fit in the growrooms anymore leaving a stressed and confused gardener behind.
+It happens far too often that Cannabis plants grow more vigourous than people expect.
+Most often resulting in plants that do not fit the growroom anymore, leaving a stressed and confused gardener.

 Most of the plants energy goes to the main stem, Cannabis grows almost always in a christmass tree like shape with large side branches on the bottom and smaller branches the higher you go up the stem.